-Alternatively, you could also invest in exchange-traded blockchain investment products such as digital currency ETNs and tracker certificates.
+Alternatively, you could invest in exchange-traded blockchain investment products such as digital currency Exchange-Traded Notes (ETNs) and tracker certificates.

 Tokenized Blockchain Funds

-Blockchain technology has enabled the emergence of a new type of investment vehicle, called the tokenized investment fund.
-Tokenized investment funds enable investors to gain exposure to venture capital or digital asset investments through the purchase of a single digital token.
+Blockchain technology has enabled the emergence of a new type of investment vehicle called the tokenized investment fund.
+Tokenized investment funds allow investors to gain exposure to venture capital or digital asset investments by purchasing a single digital token.

-Alternatively, investors who want broad exposure to the leading digital currencies and tokens could purchase Crypto20’s C20 token, which provides a stake in the Crypto20 tokenized index fund that tracks 20 digital assets.
+Alternatively, investors who want broad exposure to the leading digital currencies and physical assets could invest in the recently launched Wisdomtree Prime.

-While blockchain mutual funds are not (yet) available, there are many crypto hedge funds and venture capital firms that you could invest in to gain blockchain exposure.
+There are also many crypto hedge funds and venture capital firms that you can invest in to gain blockchain exposure.

-The minimum investment requirement for these type of funds, however, is usually quite high and a large number of funds can be difficult to get into if you are not a high-net-worth individual with connections in the industry.
-Having said that, there are enough crypto funds out there that will allow you to invest, even with smaller capital contributions.
+However, the minimum investment requirement for these funds is usually relatively high.
+Many funds can be challenging to get into if you are not a high-net-worth individual with connections in the industry.
+There are enough crypto funds out there that will allow you to invest, even with smaller capital contributions.

 Invest in Digital Assets Directly

-Finally, you have the option to build your own digital asset portfolio.
+Finally, you can build your digital asset portfolio.
 By investing in the digital tokens of the most promising blockchain projects in the market, you can gain broad exposure to the growth in the blockchain technology sector.

-Constructing your own portfolio will involve researching the digital assets you want to invest in thoroughly to ensure that you are choosing the digital currencies and tokens that suit your risk-return profile.
+Constructing your portfolio will involve thoroughly researching the digital assets you want to invest in to ensure you choose the digital currencies and tokens that suit your risk-return profile.